Managing pip Package DependenciesManaging pip Package Dependencies

 ...

-When you run Kestra using Docker Compose, you will now see the Python dependencies added to the Dockerfile.
+When you start Kestra using Docker Compose, the Python dependencies will already be included in the container.

-In either of these Kestra server installations, you will need to run the Python tasks using the Process Task Runner so that the Python code has access to the pip package dependencies installed in the Kestra server process.
+In both installation methods, you must run Python tasks using the Process Task Runner to ensure the code can access the dependencies installed in the Kestra server process.

-We can check our dependencies are installed with the example below:
+You can verify that the dependencies are installed with the following example:

 yaml